jkohlin/wordpress-basics/2-ecosystem.md

 ![]({{site.baseurl}}//34.png)

+The rows in this table will hold the website's posts, pages and any other content your site is built of.
+Let's dissect each of the fields.

+**ID**
+The primary key of this table, which holds an integer unique to every row.

 ###Posts
 **The posts** is central to understand how Wordpress is dealing with content.
 A post is really just a database entry, with fields like *ID, title and content*.
 Wordpress uses posts for a lot of things, not only your blog entries.

 Let's take a look how the data table for posts are designed: